(not ready yet)

 colored pumpkin.
 A miniature Long Island Cheese.

-- An Asian hybrid of medium size
+- (not ready yet) An Asian hybrid of medium size

 with light and dark green mottled skin.